 The height of a dog's tail tells you a lot about their mood.
-A
+A high tail can mean they're confident or alert.
+A low tail might show they're scared or submissive.

 Breed-Specific Tail Language

 Different dog breeds have their own way of using their tails.
 Some, like Beagles, always have their tails up.
 Others might move theirs in more subtle ways.
 Knowing these differences helps you understand what your dog is trying to say.